Hemmels/Hemmels/README.md

 - 🔭 I’m currently working on ...
 -->
-Welcome to my personal repo!
+#Hemmels' personal repo!

 Nosey aren't you?

 I never really commit to github, but you'll find some intersting things if you know where to look.

+Here's a link to my Github Pages directory. https://hemmels.github.io/